-Angela holds an MBA and has over 14 years of public-sector human resources experience involving succession and workforce planning; recruitment and selection; survey and training program development and implementation; and other human resources activities.
+Angela holds an MBA from the University of Massachusetts Amherst and a B.A. in Communication from the University of Southern California.
+She has 22 years of public-sector human resources experience involving succession and workforce planning; communication design; recruitment and selection; survey and training program design; and other human resources activities.
 She has presented at a regional conference sponsored by the International Public Management Association - Human Resources and has been published in its publication.
+Angela was a recipient of a 2018 GCN Government Innovation Award.